Main Points

 Europe heatwave ‘putting people’s health at risk,’ WHO chief warns

-Head of the World Health Organisation, Tedros Adhanom Ghebreyesus, warned that Europe’s heatwave is “putting people’s health at risk.”
+The head of the World Health Organisation, Tedros Adhanom Ghebreyesus, warned that Europe’s heatwave was “putting people’s health at risk.”

 “Europe’s heatwave is closing schools and putting people’s health at risk.
 The data are clear: temperatures across Europe are rising at roughly twice the global average rate, increasing the likelihood and severity of extreme heat in the future,” he said.

-Ireland ‘at the edge’ of European heat dome as Met Éireann issues hot-weather warnings
+Ireland ‘at edge’ of European heat dome, Met Éireann issues hot-weather warnings

 With temperatures in Ireland bouncing around the mid-20s, Met Éireann has issued a status yellow advisory from midday Tuesday until Friday morning, warning of “exceptionally warm weather” that could lead to water safety issues, uncomfortable sleeping conditions and heat stress.